 He shook his head.

 “I brought you into this,” she said.
 “I knew that the others respected you.
-You always talk about lounging about and being useless, but we all know that you’re one of the few who always goes through every picture in the gallery.
+You always talk about being useless, but we all know that you’re one of the few who always goes through every picture in his gallery.
 The one who listens most attentively to his Petitioners.”

 “They are fools,” he said.
 “There is nothing in me to respect.”

 “No,” She said.
 “You’re the one who makes us laugh, even while you insult us.
 Can’t you see what that does?
-Can’t you see how you’ve inadvertently set yourself above all of us?
-You didn’t do it intentionally, Lightsong, and that’s what made it happen.
-You act like such a fool that you’ve come around to the other side.
+Can’t you see how you’ve inadvertently set yourself above everyone else?
+You didn’t do it intentionally, Lightsong, and that’s what makes it work so well.
+You act like such a fool that you’ve come around to the other side!
 In a city of frivolity, you’re the only one who’s shown any measure of wisdom.
-In my opinion, that’s why you hold the armies that you do.”
+In my opinion, that’s why you hold the armies.”

 He didn’t reply.